vnyvishwakarma/python-docker-challenge/README.md

 Docker should be installed

-## Run application on local machine
+## Run application on local machine using Docker

 ### Git clone